 The educational unit administrator, working closely with the dean's office, is responsible for preparing a thorough and accurate dossier in a timely manner.
 The Dossier Checklist enumerates the items to be included in the dossier and the order in which those documents shall appear.
-In addition, the faculty candidate is responsible for submitting in a timely manner those documents identified in AR 2:1 Appendix II (Matrix of Dossier Contents), including the candidate's teaching portfolio https://ofa.uky.edu/sites/default/files/2024-04/teaching-portfolio-guidelines.pdf.
+In addition, the faculty candidate is responsible for submitting in a timely manner those documents identified in AR 2:1 Appendix II (Matrix of Dossier Contents), including the candidate's teaching portfolio..
 When done correctly, preparing the dossier is straightforward, since it largely consists of materials accumulated during the probationary period by the candidate and educational unit administrator.